Why should I invest my money?

 “The value of investments and the income derived from them can fall as well as rise.
 You may not get back what you invest.“

 So, if it involves risk, why invest at all?

 If we don’t invest, we risk losing spending power.
-The graph below shows the growth of an investment, inflation and cash over a 15 year period:
+The graph below shows the growth of investment, inflation and cash over a 15-year period:

 The above graph does not account for charges, which would reduce the ultimate value of the investment.
 However, even with those taken into account, this individual would have been better off investing than holding onto their cash fifteen years ago.
 Critically, the cash investor lost purchasing power with interest not keeping pace with inflation over the period.

-Someone investing for the first time in 2008 would have got off to a poor start but even they would have overtaken the cash position in spending power within three years and caught up with inflation within four.
+Someone investing for the first time in May 2008 would have got off to a poor start but even they would have overtaken the cash position in spending power within three years and caught up with inflation within five years.

 How do I invest?

 Most people with a pension are already investing on some level.
 A pension is not itself an investment, but a tax-efficient wrapper for holding assets.

 Most pensions have a default investment strategy that investors are placed in, but many offer a selection of funds.
 It is useful to review your pension investment periodically, as the longer you are invested appropriately, the closer to your goals you are likely to be.